Introduction

 calculated_full

-: all NMR parameters in this set are computed.
+: All NMR parameters in this set are computed.
 Details can be obtained from the description of each item in the set.
 Where 13C data has also been calculated, shifts and couplings are included for each nucleus.calculated

-: this set of computed parameters is intended for the calculation of one-dimensional 1H-NMR spectra, as the parameters for 13C are omitted.combined
+: This set of computed parameters is intended for the calculation of one-dimensional 1H NMR spectra, as the parameters for 13C are omitted.combined

-: where possible, the chemical shifts have been adjusted manually to achieve a better match with experimental 1H-NMR spectra.
+: Where possible, the chemical shifts have been adjusted manually to achieve a better match with experimental 1H NMR spectra.
 Therefore, this set contains a combination of adjusted or computed shifts, and computed J-couplings.
-This set is recommended to simulate 1H-NMR spectra to obtain the closest agreement with experiment.
+This set is recommended to simulate 1H NMR spectra to obtain the closest agreement with experiment.

 In addition, the module includes the set molecules